b3h3rkz/Easyh20marker/README.md

 You need to have nodejs and npm  installed on your local development machine to be able to run the application.

-1. You can install node from here.
+1. You can install node from https://nodejs.org/en/
 2. Create a folder for the project.
 3. Clone the repo
 4. Run "node app " or "npm start" in the project directory to start the program.